-From Kerikeri, you could drive back down to Auckland and then onwards to the East to visit the Coromandel Peninsula, which is famous for its beaches.
+From Kerikeri, you could drive back down to Auckland and then onwards to the east to visit the Coromandel Peninsula, which is famous for its beaches.

 The drive to Coromandel Peninsula should take about 5 hours.

-You could spend 1 night on the Coromadel Peninsula to visit places like Cathedral Cove for its picture-perfect beach and Hot Water Beach to create and sit down in your own hot pool on the beach.
+You could spend one night on the Coromadel Peninsula to visit places like Cathedral Cove for its picture-perfect beach and Hot Water Beach to create and sit down in your own hot pool on the beach.